confidential-containers/confidential-containers/quickstart.md

 ## Creating a sample Coco workload using enclave-cc

-Following the previous example that used the `kata` runtime class, we setup a sample *hello world* workload using the `enclave-cc` runtime class for process based TEEs.
-The deployment below assumes the simulated SGX mode build (`ccruntime-enclave-cc-sim.yaml`) is installed by the operator.
-With that, the workload can be deployed on a non-TEE system too.
+Following the previous example that used the `kata` runtime class, we setup a sample *hello world* workload with an encrypted and cosign signed image using the `enclave-cc` runtime class for process based TEEs.
+The deployment below assumes the hardware SGX mode build (`ccruntime-enclave-cc.yaml`) is installed by the operator.
+To try on a non-TEE system, please use (`ccruntime-enclave-cc-sim.yaml`).

 The example uses a trivial hello world C application:
 ```
 apiVersion: v1
 kind: Pod
 metadata:
-  name: enclave-cc-pod-sim
+  name: enclave-cc-pod
 spec:
   containers:
-  - image: docker.io/huaijin20191223/scratch-base:v1.8
+  - image: docker.io/eqmcc/helloworld_enc
     name: hello-world
     workingDir: "/run/rune/boot_instance/"
+    resources:
+      limits:
+        sgx.intel.com/epc: 600Mi
+    env:
+    - name: OCCLUM_RELEASE_ENCLAVE
+      value: "1"
     command:
     - /run/rune/boot_instance/build/bin/occlum-run
     - /bin/hello_world
   runtimeClassName: enclave-cc

 ```

 **Note** When the hardware SGX mode payload is used in an SGX enabled cluster, `sgx.intel.com/epc: 600Mi` resource request must be added to the pod spec.

-Again, create a pod YAML file as previously described (this time we named it `enclave-cc-pod-sim.yaml`) .
+Again, create a pod YAML file as previously described (this time we named it `enclave-cc-pod.yaml`) .

 Create the workload:
 ```
-kubectl apply -f enclave-cc-pod-sim.yaml
+kubectl apply -f enclave-cc-pod.yaml
 ```
 Output:
 ```
-pod/enclave-cc-pod-sim created
+pod/enclave-cc-pod created
 ```

 Ensure the pod was created successfully (in running state):